SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 Make sure that PostgreSQL is running on the local machine, as referenced in `VCAP_SERVICES`.

 The `docker-compose.yml` specifies all required docker containers.
-In order to start a fresh database container with postgresql, execute
+In order to start a fresh database container with PostgreSQL, execute
 ```bash
 docker-compose up -d
 ```